-In addition to Italian and Tamil, in which he had perfect command, CB is said to have known ten languages: Latin, Greek, Hebrew, Portuguese, Spanish, French, Persian, Urdu, Telugu, and Sanskrit.
-He was a grammarian and a Tamil poet, a pioneer of Tamil prose.
+In addition to Italian and Tamil, in which he had perfect command, Beschi is said to have known ten languages: Latin, Greek, Hebrew, Portuguese, Spanish, French, Persian, Urdu, Telugu, and Sanskrit.
+He was a grammarian, a Tamil poet and a pioneer of Tamil prose.
 He developed the orthography making difference between short and long e and o.
 His three grammars, one in Tamil and two in Latin (of vulgar and high dialect, the latter completed in 1730) were important pioneer works.
 His Tamil epic Tēmpāvaṇi (completed c.
 1727) in 36 cantos and 3615 verses tells the story of Joseph and the birth of Jesus purely with means of traditional Tamil poetry.
 In Tamil he also wrote Christian prose works, the lexicographical work Caturakarāti, and the famous tales of Paramārthan.

 – Clavis humaniorum litterarum sublimioris Tamulici idiomatis.
 Edited by K. Ihlefeld & A. Burnell.
-Trankebar 1876, new ed. as Grammatica latino-tamulica ubi de elegantiori Tamulicae dialecto centamil dicta, cui adduntur Tamulicae poeseos Rudimenta.
+8+171 p.
+Tranquebar 1876, new ed. as Grammatica latino-tamulica ubi de elegantiori Tamulicae dialecto centamil dicta, cui adduntur Tamulicae poeseos Rudimenta.
 Edited together with B. G. Babington’s English tr. by L. Besse.
-Trich.
-1917; English transl. by B. G. Babington: Beschi Shen-Tamizh.
+Trichinopoly 1917; English transl. by B. G. Babington: Beschi Shen-Tamizh.
 A Grammar of the High Dialect of the Tamil Language, termed Shen Tamil, to which is added an Introduction to Tamil Poetry.
+5+12+117 p.
 Madras 1822.

 – Vulgaris Tamulicae linguae dictionarium Tamulico-latinum.
 Madras 1844, new ed.
 Trichinopoly 1882 (with suppl. by Ford, ib.
 1884).